luca-heltai/fsi-suite/README.md

 One of my courses on theory and practice of finite elements:
 - https://www.math.sissa.it/course/phd-course/theory-and-practice-finite-element-methods

-Exceptional video lectures by Prof. Wolfgang Bangerth, that covers all the things you will ever need for finite element programming.
+Exceptional video lectures by Prof. Wolfgang Bangerth, that cover all the things you will ever need for finite element programming.

 - https://www.math.colostate.edu/~bangerth/videos.html